Inside: Two tutorials, one on styling a printer tray for Christmas and the other on how to make an upcycled printer tray shadow box.

 Keeping with the theme of printing and letterpress, I made my letter blocks for the tray.
 I used them to spell out one of my favourite Christmas phrases, “Pa Rum Pum Pum Pum” from the chorus of “The Little Drummer Boy“.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need to Style A Vintage Printers Tray

-- Last year’s Christmas cards – If you didn’t happen to keep last year’s Christmas cards to repurpose you can find many vintage images on sites such as Pictureboxblue to download.
-Also, Christmas catalogs and magazines are a good source for Christmas images.
+- Last year’s Christmas cards – If you didn’t happen to keep the previous year’s Christmas cards to repurpose, you could find many vintage images on sites such as Pictureboxblue to download.
+Also, Christmas catalogues and magazines are good sources for Christmas images.

 - Length of wood that can be cut up into pieces small enough to fit into the vintage printers tray compartments

 - Red chalk paint, white paint and dark wood wax

 - An assortment of small Christmas decorations and mini baubles, including mini bottle brush Christmas trees.